 I learned a little bit of Perl for a Computer and Network Security class I took, but not enough to be proficient at it.
 I was introduced to Standard ML in one of my classes, but didn’t get it beyond what was needed for the assignments.

 I also learned PHP during a work-study position at the UTSA library, where I wrote the worst spaghetti code.
 I sincerely hope they aren’t using that system anymore.
 It was a ticketing / help-desk type of system that the library IT team used.
 It was actually originally written by another student in a language called Icon and only ran on a Windows box they kept in a closet.
-They wanted to retire the system and only use the Solaris machines they had in a server room and since they were running Apache, PHP was the most obvious choice9.
-I basically ended up making a direct translation as best I could, and not really knowing how to apply code organization to rendering a web page, ended up writing pages that were huge ifif/elseelse statements.
+They wanted to retire the system and only use the Solaris machines they had in a server room and since they were running Apache, PHP was the most obvious choice. *It was also my second encounter with a non-Linux Unix system, and all the fun that entailed, as my little 12” PowerBook was running OSX Tiger (which is BSD based).
+Dealing with slight differences between the behaviour of the cp

 This was around the time that AJAX was first making waves, and I learned an early version of Ruby on Rails to try to learn some of this while building a second system for the library (I forget what this one was for), which at some point became a PHP program (for ease of deployment) and this time I used a web framework.

-Languages: Rust, Go, TypeScript, Factor, Forth, J (briefly), Haskell, D, Smalltalk (more in depth), Elixir, and Unison, among many others.
+Languages: Rust, Go, TypeScript, Factor, Forth, J (briefly), Haskell, D, Smalltalk (more in depth), and Unison, among many others.

 From here on, it’s hard to remember when I first encountered something.
 Professionally, I’ve used Java, Python, and now Ruby, as my main development languages.
 I have, of course, used things like JavaScript at work, as well as more recently TypeScript.